 The information in this announcement to which this statement is attached relates to Exploration Results and is based on information compiled by Jason Ward.
-Mr Ward is director of Condor Prospecting, a director of Belararox Limited, and is a Competent Person who is a Fellow and Chartered Professional of the Australasian Institute of Mining and Metallurgy.
-Mr Ward has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the exploration techniques being used to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of

-Exploration Results, Mineral Resources and Ore Reserves".
+Mr Ward is the director of Condor Prospecting and is a Competent Person who is a Fellow and Chartered Professional of the Australasian Institute of Mining and Metallurgy and a Member of the Australian Institute of Geoscientists.
+Mr Ward has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration, and to the exploration techniques being used to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
 Mr Ward has consented to the inclusion in this announcement of the matters based on his information in the form and context in which it appears.
-Mr Ward is one of the project vendors and currently director of Fomo Venture No 1 Pty Ltd.